dtcenter/METplus/docs/Release_Guide/release_steps/create_release_on_github.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 * Ensure that any and all dependent releases for |projectRepo|
-  have been created according to:ref:`releaseDependencies`.
+  have been created according to :ref:`releaseDependencies`.

 * Go to Releases on GitHub and click 'Draft a new release'